Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Introduction

 \section{Introduction}

+This paper deals with the adaptive control of a finite-state finite-action average cost constrained Markov Decision process (MDP).
+Such a constrained MDP is constructed as follows:

-Let $S$ denote an arbitrary finite set called the {\em state space}.
+\paragraph{Constrained MDP.} Let $S$ denote an arbitrary finite set called the {\em state space}.
 Let $\actionset_i$, $i\in S$ denote an arbitrary collection of finite sets called {\em action sets}.
-A Markov Decision Process \cite{Put94} (MDP) $\{X_n\}$ with finite state space $S$ evolves as follows.
-When the system is in state $i\in S$, a finite number of possible actions from the finite set $\actionset_i$ can be taken.
+A unichain Markov Decision Process \cite{Put94} (MDP) $\{X_n\}$ with finite state space $S$ evolves as follows: When the system is in state $i\in S$, a finite number of possible actions, which are elements of the finite set $\actionset_i$ can be taken.
 Let $u_n$ denote the action taken by the decision maker at time $n$ and let $d(i)+1$ denote the cardinality of the action set $\actionset_i$.
 The evolution of the system is Markovian with a transition probability matrix $A(u)$ that depends on the action $u\in \actionset_i$, that is for $i,j \in S$,